JuliusKoronciCH/dantian/README.md

 // Access a property and disable caching const [profileName, setProfileName] = useStoreValue('profile.name', { disableCache: true });

+// Access a property and set frequency of updates const [profileEmail, setProfileEmail] = useStoreValue('profile.email', { throttle: 100 });

 ```

 By default, useStoreValue maintains local state, ensuring immediate updates without waiting for a roundtrip through the global store.
 When the store is updated, the value is propagated back to the hook, synchronizing the local state.